fmenozzi/argparser/README.md

 Simple command line parser for C/C++ programs.
-Use `make test` to run test code.
+Use `make` to run test code.

 The API is quite simple, with only three functions: `argparser_create`, `argparser_add`, and `argparser_parse`.